TIGRLab/SCanD_project/README.md

 ```

-## syncing the data with to the share directory
+## Syncing the data with to the share directory

 This step does calls some "group" level bids apps to build summary sheets and html index pages.
 It also moves a meta data, qc pages and a smaller subset of summary results into the data/share folder.